skim7713/academic-kickstart/content/dissertation/dissertation.md

 ---
-title: "{{< icon name="book" pack="fas" >}} Voting for nostalgia?: Authoritarian legacies and voting behavior in post-authoritarian democracies."
+title: "Voting for nostalgia?: Authoritarian legacies and voting behavior in post-authoritarian democracies."
 collection: dissertation
 permalink: /dissertation/project1
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'